velask9/HTML-CSS_Module/readme.md

 ---

-#### Bootstrap Rows & Columns
+# Bootstrap
-The Bootstrap grid system contains 12 column units.
-Bootstrap stacks divs verticall only if one of the responsive breakpoints (class infix) have been hit.
+The Bootstrap grid system (rows & columns) contains 12 column units.
+Bootstrap stacks divs verticall only if one or more of the responsive breakpoints (class infix) have been hit.

 To include Bootstrap in your webpage, add the following references to the `<head>` tag:
 ```